ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-15-docker-top_stats-cp-diff-commands/README.md

 | D	     | A file or directory was deleted |
 | C	     | A file or directory was changed |

-- Run an ubuntu container.
+- Run an Ubuntu container.

 ```bash
 $ docker run -it --name mycontainer ubuntu bash